XLIV, No. 15

 Membership Chair Ward reported that elections for the 2010-2011 Senate are on-going.
 Several senators have already been re-elected, and one alternate has been elected to fill a retiree's seat.
 Two departments had not responded by the beginning of the meeting; one is holding elections on April 8.

 Senator Renaud distributed a summary of the edits to the Handbook that had been sent electronically to Senators in March.
 The majority of the edits will correct typographical errors or are the result of changes in position or office titles.
-One point of potential concern was the separation of the School of University Studies and Academic Information Services.
+One point of potential concern was the separation of the General Education and Academic Information Services.
 Currently these are listed together, which could lead to the conclusion that they are one unit and they are not.
 Dean David Starrett has requested that the two be listed separately.
 Information both in print and on-line also may possibly be in error.
 After some discussion Provost Rosati stated that he could change the University's organizational chart to reflect the separation.
 No objections were raised to the changes; a change form will be sent to the appropriate people to further the process.

 Senator Althaus then reported on the Social Media Guidelines.
 A preliminary report was given to Administrative Council on April 6.
 The early draft of the guidelines is workable; revisions included deletion of content regarding Facebook, Twitter and the like.
 Most of the marketing content remained the same.
 A public forum for additional input on use for instructional purposes was held during Common Hour.
 The task force will look at another draft on April 8.
 Another paragraph will likely be added to state that the principle of academic freedom permits the faculty to use social media for classroom/educational uses; however, the responsibilities of academic freedom may mean that individual faculty should be aware of some other concerns.